 - vCenter Name Resolution

 - Each linked vCenter Server in the group must be able to resolve the hostname and FQDN of the other linked vCenter Servers to a private IP address.
-See Set vCenter Server FQDN Resolution Address in the VMware Cloud on AWS Networking and Security guide.
+See Set vCenter Server FQDN Resolution Address.

 - Hybrid Linked Mode